 The finer points of Islamic Banking

-Islamic Banking gives due importance to the public interest.
+Islamic banking gives due importance to the public interest.
 Its ultimate aim is to ensure growth with equity.
-One of its main service functions is to be a Zakat Collection Centre with the banks also paying out their own Zakat.
+One of the main service functions of Islamic banking is to be a Zakat Collection Centre with the banks also paying out their own Zakat.

 Partnering new businesses is the fundamental function of the Islamic banks.
-Islamic banking seeks to actively encourage entrepreneurs by funding small enterprises through partnerships that end with ownership.
-Islamic banks provide funds to other banks without taking or giving interest.
+Islamic banking seeks to actively encourage entrepreneurs by funding small enterprises by way of partnerships that end with ownership.
+Islamic banks place funds to other banks without taking or giving interest.

-What's more, Islamic banks have no provision to charge any extra money from the defaulters.
+What's more is that Islamic banks have no provision to charge any extra money from the defaulters.
 In fact, only a nominal amount is levied by way of compensation and this money is donated to charity.
-On the other hand, rebates may be given for early settlement at the Bank's discretion.
+On the other hand, rebates may be given for early settlement at the bank's discretion.

 Investment of funds

-Since Islamic banking operates under the principle of profit and loss sharing, the banks pay greater attention to developing project appraisal and evaluations.
-They give greater emphasis to the viability of the projects.
+Since Islamic banking operates under the principle of profit-and-loss sharing, the banks pay close attention to developing project appraisal and evaluations and place great emphasis on the viability of the projects.
 The status of Islamic banks in relation to their clients is that of partners, investors, traders, buyers and sellers.

-Islamic Banks can only guarantee deposits for deposit accounts, which is based on the principle of Al-Wadia’h.
-This means, the depositors are guaranteed repayment of their funds.
-However, if the account is based on the Mudarabah concept, depositors too have to share in a loss position.
+Islamic bank can only guarantee deposits for deposit account, which is based on the principle of Al-Wadiah.
+This means that the depositors are guaranteed repayment of their funds.
+However, if the account is based on the Mudarabah concept, depositors also have to share in a loss position.